 The Olympic Barbell

-As its name suggests, the Olympic barbell is the version used in Olympic weightlifting competition.
-It's made according to the specifications the International Weightlifting Federation (IFA)and is longer and heavier than mid-width barbells or those made for home use.
+As previously noted, the Olympic barbell used in weightlifting is longer and heavier than mid-width barbells or those made for home use.
 The specifications are somewhat different for men and women, though most Olympic barbells found in gyms are most likely to be made to men's specifications.